dhanushreddy291/propelauth-nextjs-neon-rls/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# Neon Authorize + PropelAuth Example
+# Neon Authorize + PropelAuth Example (SQL from the Frontend and Backend)

-A quick start template demonstrating secure user authentication and authorization using Neon Authorize with PropelAuth integration.
+A quick start Next.js template demonstrating secure user authentication and authorization using Neon Authorize with PropelAuth integration.
+This guide primarily uses SQL from the backend to enforce row-level security policies, while also showcasing how to implement client-side row-level security as an example.

 ## Features